 Alta Dena Dairy Products

-I love Alta Dena dairy products.
+Alta Dena dairy products are great.
 I started using them when I moved to Glendale, and that was usually what was available at the Armenian store.
-I found that the milk had a really creamy taste, and as a bonus, one of the first dairies to not use milk from cows treaded with RBST.
+I found that the milk had a really creamy taste, and as a bonus, one of the first dairies to not use milk from cows treated with rBST.

 I have one can of Cafe La Llave at home, and another at work.

 I am fortunate to live in Glendale, California, where there are plenty of Armenian stores.
 A few of them have Lily raw wildflower honey.
-This honey is not filtered, and comes either with or without honey comb.
+This honey is not filtered and comes either with or without a honeycomb.
 I prefer to get it without the comb.

 If you have not had raw honey you are missing something.
 When honey is pasteurized and filtered, it loses a lot of its bright, fresh flavor.
 I highly recommend this.